keng404/nextflow-to-icav2-config/README.md

 - containing data inputs (i.e. files + folders) and other string-based options for all configurable parameters to properly be passed from ICA to your Nextflow workflows
 - processes will need to contain a reference to a container --- a Docker image that will run that specific process
 - processes will need a  ```pod annotation``` specified for ICA to know what instance type to run the process.
-  - A table of instance types and the associated CPU + Memory specs can be found [here](https://illumina.gitbook.io/ica/project/p-flow/f-pipelines#compute-types)
+  - A table of instance types and the associated CPU + Memory specs can be found [here](https://help.ica.illumina.com/project/p-flow/f-pipelines#definition) under a table named `Compute Types`

-These scripts have been made to be compatible with [nf-core](https://github.com/nf-core) workflows
+These scripts have been made to be compatible with [nf-core](https://github.com/nf-core) workflows, so you may find the concepts from the documentation here a better starting point.

 # Using these scripts